One-quark state near a boundary of the confinement phase of QCD: Introduction

 The quarkitons and gluetons can be regarded as non-Abelian analogs of electronic surface excitons that propagate along the boundaries of certain electronic materials such as metals, semiconductors, and organic crystals to mention a few~\cite{Agranovich2009, dean2012excitons}.
 The electronic surface exciton is an electrically neutral quasiparticle that emerges in semiconductors and insulators in the vicinity of the boundary of the system: an electron (or a hole) in the bulk of the material couples to its image hole (electron) state seen in the reflective boundary and forms a neutral quasiparticle confined to the boundary~\cite{mills1982surface}.

 The potential between the electron $(e^-)$ and its hole image $(e^+)$ in the mirror is given by a Coulomb interaction, shown in Fig.~\ref{fig_string_coloumb_compare}(b).
-The electronic surface exciton is a bound electron–hole pair whose center-of-mass motion and wavefunction are confined to the vicinity of a surface or interface.
-As is clear from our description above, the quarkiton (glueton) excitation emerges essentially via the same physical mechanism: a quark (a gluon) coupled to its negative image in the mirror, an anti-quark (a gluon of a charge-conjugated color), and forms a neutral bound state.
-Another condensed-matter analogue of the non-Abelian bound states is given by fractional vortices in multi-component condensates, which are also linearly confined to the boundary~\cite{Silaev2011, Agterberg2014, Maiani2022}.
+The electronic surface exciton is a bound electron–hole pair whose c.m. motion and wave function are confined to the vicinity of a surface or interface.
+As is clear from our description above, the quarkiton (glueton) excitation emerges essentially via the same physical mechanism: a quark (a gluon) couples to its negative image in the mirror, an antiquark (a gluon of a charge-conjugated color), and forms a neutral bound state.
+Another condensed-matter analog of the non-Abelian bound states is given by fractional vortices in multicomponent condensates, which are also linearly confined to the boundary~\cite{Silaev2011, Agterberg2014, Maiani2022}.

 Let us stress that one of the constituents of the surface-exciton pair is a real particle (either an electron or a hole), while the other one (a hole or an electron, respectively) represents its image in the mirror.
-In QCD, analogously, the quarkiton is a single-quark state coupled to its anti-quark image that appears in the chromoelectric mirror (and likewise for a glueton).
+In QCD, analogously, the quarkiton is a single-quark state coupled to its antiquark image that appears in the chromoelectric mirror (and likewise for a glueton).
 Both gluetons and quarkitons could potentially emerge as physical objects, as they can propagate along a reflective vacuum--hadronic-interior interface.
 Such interfaces arise naturally within an MIT bag model~\cite{Chodos_1974je, Chodos_1974pn}.
 Also, stable confining-deconfining phase boundaries appear in rotating (quark-)gluon plasmas~\cite{Chernodub:2020qah, Chernodub:2022veq, Braguta:2023iyx, Braguta:2024zpi, Morales-Tejera:2025qvh}.